B1gF1s4/TLD-Twitch-Integration/RedeemsForRelease.md

 - if gamemode doesnt allow affliction, but it is not disabled in mod settings, viewers will loose points on it

 ### TTI Status: Bleeding
-- gives bleeding at specified body part
+- gives bleeding at random body part
-- possible userInput: handleft, handright, footleft, footright
+- refunds points if player already has 4 or more bleedings

 ### TTI Status: Sprain
-- gives a sprain at specified body part
-- possible userInput:  handleft, handright, footleft, footright
+- randomly sprains wrist or ankle
-- wrist sprains can be disabled separately in settings
+- wrist sprains can be disabled separately (if you want to keep the fun, but not have it interfer too much with holding a weapon)
+- refunds points if player already has 2 or more sprained wrists and TTI rolles 'wrist'
+- refunds points if player already has 2 or more sprained ankles and TTI rolles 'ankle'

 ### TTI Status: Frostbite
 - gives frostbite at random body part